carpentries/scaffolds/README.md

 git rm --cached -r .
 ```

-From there, the project for the learner can be set up and committed.
+The project can then be set up for the learner with the data set in a `data/`
+directory and the setup instructions inside of a hidden `.binder/` directory
+according to these set up rules: https://mybinder.readthedocs.io/en/latest/howto/index.html

 [rstudio-cloud]: https://rstudio.cloud
 [my-binder]: https://mybinder.org